Trump administration to extend European travel ban to include UK and Ireland

 The area in question consists of 26 countries, including France, Italy, German, Greece, Austria, Belgium, Switzerland, Norway, and Sweden.
 The Trump administration had slapped a travel ban on foreign nationals who had visited China and Iran last month.

-“The U.K. basically has got the border, strong borders and they're doing a very good job, they don't have much infection and hopefully they'll keep it that way,” he said.
+“The U.K. basically has got the border, strong borders and they're doing a very good job, they don't have much infection and hopefully they'll keep it that way,” he said when asked why the U.K. had been exempt.

 U.K. Prime Minister Boris Johnson is a close ally of Trump, who has in turn supported Johson's push to take Britain out of the European Union.
 Critics had questioned whether Britain’s exemption was politically motivated.